ishrivatsa/vcs-fitcycle-deployer/README.md

 ## Destroying the infrastructure

-15. Run the command `terraform destroy --var-file=terraform.tfvars --auto-approve`
+15. Run the command `terraform destroy -var-file=terraform.tfvars -state=terraform.tfstate --auto-approve`
      - If prompted for any input variable provide the values.
 This is currently a bug with terraform.